Persuasive Essays: Introduction, Structure, & Topic Examples

 More complex persuasive essays require more paragraphs to build up the arguments compared to simple essays.
 Every paragraph should start with a topic sentence that states the main point of the paragraph.
 The point is then explained further to build it up and make it more specific.

-The evidence can be anecdotal, quotations, or statistic evidence.
+The evidence can be anecdotal, quotations, or statistical evidence.
 The final sentence of the paragraph should link the main point of the paragraph and provide a bridge to the next argument.

 7. Write the Conclusion